Play Live Radio

 KCLU

-The Channel Islands are especially vulnerable to marine debris, explained Marine Debris Manager for the National Marine Sanctuary Foundation Justin Boevers.
+The Channel Islands are especially vulnerable to marine debris, explained Justin Boevers, Marine Debris Manager for the National Marine Sanctuary Foundation.

-Black trash bags and gloves are handed out and the volunteers like David Villafranca make their way carefully across the pebbles, driftwood and abalone shells which make up this unspoiled beach.
+Black trash bags and gloves are handed out, and volunteers like David Villafranca carefully navigate the unspoiled beach's pebbles, driftwood, and abalone shells.

 "We're here to clean up some beaches on the Channel Islands.
-Hopefully leave the beaches a little better than we found them," said Villafrana.
+Hopefully, [we'll] leave the beaches a little better than we found them," said Villafrana.

-The volunteers only returning only when their bags are full, like Werner's.
+The volunteers only return when their bags are full, like Werner's.

-And volunteer Luke Otterstedt who said he found, "a lot of like, buoys, a lot of rope, a lot of plastic water bottles, plastic tubs, like bottles of detergent, bleach, that sort of thing."
+Volunteer Luke Otterstedt said he found "a lot of buoys, a lot of rope, a lot of plastic water bottles, plastic tubs, like bottles of detergent, bleach, that sort of thing."

-On the way back, a pod of dolphins play in the wake of the boat, as if they’re thanking this small army of volunteers.
-And it’s back to Ventura Harbor 9 hours after we set off, and a stop off at Channel Islands National Park Headquarters to offload the dozens of black bags of trash, along with some larger items of debris, for disposal.
+On the way back, a pod of dolphins plays in the boat's wake, as if they’re thanking this small army of volunteers.
+And it’s back to Ventura Harbor nine hours after we launched.
+The volunteers stop at Channel Islands National Park headquarters to offload dozens of black bags of trash and some larger items of debris for disposal.

 Caroline joined KCLU in October 2020.
 She won LA Press Club's Audio Journalist of the Year Award for three consecutive years in 2022, 2023 and 2024.